-The low cloud cover seemed to down a few birds in Pegwell, namely a smart male Kentish Plover, an adult Little Gull, 128 Bar-tailed Godwits, and a Spoonbill.
+The low cloud cover seemed to down a few birds in Pegwell, namely a smart male Kentish Plover, an adult Little Gull, 128 Bar-tailed Godwits, 1,300 Sandwich Terns, and a Spoonbill.
 A Red-legged Partridge near Restharrow Scrape was rarer than all of these though.
 Out on Worth two Wood Sandpipers were the first of the year, with 16 Whimbrels, a Greenshank, and a Tree Pipit welcome notepad fillers.
 A male Ring Ouzel was near the Chequers and a singing Firecrest by the Elms.

 Overcast conditions for the first time this week signaled the changing of the weather.
 Wind speeds are due to pick up and (hopefully) some decent showers of rain will appear too.
 Singing Firecrests were on the Estate and the Green Wall whilst out to sea five Eiders and a Red-breasted Merganser were Sandwich Bay’s contribution to the melee of birds currently passing south coast seawatch spots.
 Four Spoonbills and a late Jack Snipe were of note in Pegwell.